“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 - Using nonverbal cues such as eye contact and body language to show that you are fully engaged in the conversation.

 Using empathy when dealing with customers can create an emotional connection with them.
-This builds trust, which leads to repeat customers.
+This builds trust, which leads to increased customer retention.

 - Showing genuine concern for the customer’s situation.